TOPICS IN COMPUTER MODELLING - 2025/6

 Module Overview

-This module is intended to present advanced molecular modelling (building on previous modeling experience in CHE1040 and CHE2043) to give students experience with modern computer aided drug design.
-We will cover most aspects of modern computational drug design from a practical viewpoint, where students learn by doing and not by just listening.
+This module is intended to present advanced molecular modelling (building on previous modeling experience in CHE1040 and CHE2043) to give students experience with modern computational chemistry and data science applied to chemistry research.
+We will cover most aspects of modern computational chemistry from a practical viewpoint, where students learn by doing and not by just listening.
 If you are doing a computational final year project in CHE3047 or CHEM029 this module will give you the skills needed.

 Module provider